Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 }

 function greetings(list) {
-    // And this is a different variable, also called text. var text = 'Greetings humans!';
+    // And this is a DIFFERENT variable, also called text. var text = 'Greetings humans!';
     console.log(text);
 }